Iowa State University: Fraternities and sororities

-Following the lifting of the fraternity ban, the first thirteen national fraternities (IFC) installed on the Iowa State campus between 1904 and 1913 were, in order, Sigma Nu, Sigma Alpha Epsilon, Beta Theta Pi, Phi Gamma Delta, Alpha Tau Omega, Kappa Sigma, Theta Xi, Acacia, Phi Sigma Kappa, Delta Tau Delta, Pi Kappa Alpha, and Phi Delta Theta.
-Though some have suspended their chapters at various times, eleven of the original thirteen fraternities were active in 2008.
-Many of these chapters existed on campus as local fraternities before being reorganized as national fraternities, prior to 1904.

-In the Spring of 2014, it was announced that Alpha Phi sorority would be coming to Iowa state in the Fall of 2014, with Delta Gamma sorority Following in the near future.

-School newspaper
+Media

 The Iowa State Daily is the university's student newspaper.
 The Daily has its roots from a news sheet titled the Clipper, which was started in the spring of 1890 by a group of students at Iowa Agricultural College led by F.E.
 Davidson.
 The Clipper soon led to the creation of the Iowa Agricultural College Student, and the beginnings of what would one day become the Iowa State Daily.
 It was awarded the 2016 Best All-Around Daily Student Newspaper by the Society of Professional Journalists.

-Campus radio

 88.5 KURE is the university's student-run radio station.
-Programming for KURE includes ISU sports coverage, talk shows, the annual quiz contest Kaleidoquiz, and various music genres.

-Student television

 ISUtv is the university's student-run television station.
 It is housed in the former WOI-TV station that was established in 1950.
-The student organization of ISUtv has many programs including Newswatch, a twice weekly news spot, Cyclone InCyders, the campus sports show, Fortnightly News, a satirical/comedy program, and Cy's Eyes on the Skies, a twice weekly weather show.